 Redeeming Amex points through KrisFlyer is the way to go for booking Singapore premium cabins.
 Some great options include:

-- Business class from San Francisco (SFO) to Singapore (SIN) for 107,000 KrisFlyer miles
+• Business class from Seattle (SEA) to Singapore (SIN) for 107,000 KrisFlyer miles

 Transfer to British Airways to book short-haul Oneworld flights

-British Airways prices for flights within North America start at 12,000 Avios, which is far higher than in past year, but some can still be a great deal.
-Consider this flight from Phoenix to St. George, Utah:
+British Airways prices for flights within North America start at 12,000 Avios, which is far higher than in past years, but some can still be a great deal.
+Consider this flight from Phoenix to Vail/Eagle, Colorado (EGE) that costs $476 for a Main Cabin ticket through American Airlines:

-It's also worth noting that you can transfer Avios from British Airways to Qatar Airways quickly and easily, and book like awards for a few thousand points less.
-Alternatively, you can transfer Amex points to Qatar Airways Avios at a 1:1 ratio.
+It's also worth noting that you can transfer Avios from British Airways to Qatar Airways quickly and easily, and book similar awards for a few thousand points less.
+The same flight may not be available on both British Airways and Qatar, so it's best to compare.

 Beyond domestic American Airlines flights, here are some other places to consider using British Airways Avios:

-- Flights within Japan or to Korea on JAL (Japan Airlines)
+• Flights within Japan or to Korea on Japan Airlines

 All of these can make Avios a great way to redeem your Membership Rewards points.
 Given the devaluations lately, however, I would not place British Airways Avios as high on the list of useful ways to redeem Amex Membership Rewards.